Abadrausar/Rubble-/rubble/Rubble Readme.txt

 Why Another Raw Generator?
 ==============================================

 Why another raw generator?
-Well I really liked Blast but it was far to inflexable.
+Well I really liked Blast but it was far to inflexable and (IMHO) generated ugly output.
 This led me to write GoBlast, a slightly more flexable, Blast compatible, raw generator.
 That worked for a while but I soon realized that while GoBlast got the job done the design/templates forced by Blast compatibility was making my job harder than it needed to be.
 Rubble is the result of redesigning GoBlast from the ground up to better fit that way I do things.

-At this time Rubble is not finished, only a small fraction of the planed templates are ready and many old ones left over from GoBlast are still in use.
-This makes Rubble a little hard to use, look for this to improve with newer versions.

 ==============================================
 Install: